 We’ve documented the really ugly and highly intrusive cell towers installed before Rancho Palos Verdes implemented its comprehensive wireless facility ordinance (link).
 This is what cities can expect with the wireless companies calling the shots.
 It isn’t pretty.
 Now imagine one of these eyesores in front of your house.

-We’ve documented how Crown Castle misrepresented the size and intrusiveness of RPV’s proposed cell towers using misleading photo simulations (link).
+We’ve documented how Crown Castle misstated the size and intrusiveness of RPV’s proposed cell towers using misleading photo simulations (link).

-We’ve documented the misleading technical claims made by the wireless industry to fool municipalities into thinking they can’t deny a proposed cell tower (link).
+We’ve documented the mistaken technical claims made by the wireless industry that lead municipalities into thinking they can’t deny a proposed cell tower (link).
 We’ve also shown how they’ve changed their story when confronted on these claims.

 Don’t Let them Change the Law and Handcuff Cities